The Complete List of States with Estate Taxes (Updated for 2023)

-On January 1, 2019, the Federal Estate Tax exemption is set to increase again from $11.18 million to $11.4 per individual.
+On January 1, 2024, the Federal Estate Tax exemption will increase from $12.92 million to $13.61 million per individual.
 Without congressional intervention, these tax breaks will continue to be in effect (with annual adjustments for inflation) until 2026.

 In this article, we’ve listed the states with estate taxes and their respective exemption amounts.
 We’ve also included a list of the states that currently assess an inheritance tax, and a few strategies that can help you legally reduce or eliminate these tax liabilities for your heirs.

 Here’s what we'll cover in this post: